 Easy Summer Snacks: Homemade Ice Blocks

-With summer quickly approaching, we asked Playdays Preschool & Day Care Centre Rouse Hill Chef, Kate, to share her favourite flavours and tips for homemade ice blocks.
+With summer quickly approaching, we asked the Kate, Centre Manager at Guardian Rouse Hill South, to share her tips for homemade ice blocks.

-“Ice blocks are a summer tradition at our house.
-The moulds always get fished out from the back of the Tupperware cupboard and the experiments begin,” shares Kate.
+“Ice blocks are a summer tradition at our Centre.
+The moulds always come out from the back of the Tupperware cupboard and the experiments begin!” shares Kate.

-“Making ice blocks is a super easy way to get the children involved in cooking.
-They can come up with their own flavours combinations, help blend the ingredients and assemble the ice blocks before they are popped into the freezer.”
+“Making ice blocks is a super easy way to get the children involved in their own food preparation.
+They can come up with their own flavour combinations, help blend the ingredients and assemble the ice blocks before they are popped into the freezer.

 Here’s Kate’s favourite ice block flavours, easy recipes, ingredient alternatives and tips: